Dimer models and the special McKay correspondence

 \begin{proof} Let us first prove the only if part: Assume $M$ has a non-trivial submodule.
 Then one can find a stability parameter $\theta$ such that $M$ is not $\theta$-semistable.
 Since $M$ is $0$-semistable and the map $\scM_\theta \to \scMbar_0$ is projective, there is another $\theta$-semistable representation $N$ with the same height change.

 Now we prove the if part: Assume that $M$ is simple and take any module $N$ with the same height change as $M$.
-Choose a stability parameter $\theta$ such that semistability implies stability and $N$ is $\theta$-stable.
-Since $M$ is also $\theta$-stable with the same height change as $N$, $N$ and $M$ must belong to the same $\bT$-orbit, so that the corresponding perfect matching is identical. \end{proof}
+Choose a stability parameter $\theta$ such that semistability implies stability and $N$ is $\theta$-stable \cite[Lemma 6.2]{Ishii-Ueda_08}.
+Since $M$ is also $\theta$-stable with the same height change as $N$, the modules $N$ and $M$ must belong to the same $\bT$-orbit, so that the corresponding perfect matchings are identical. \end{proof}